cameraui/docs/intro/architecture.md

 ## Scaling across machines

-For larger setups, you can add extra machines as **workers**.
-A worker takes over the decoding and detection for some cameras, offloading the main server, or it can run an entire plugin instead (useful for a detector that needs specific hardware the main server lacks).
-Cameras and plugins assigned to a worker automatically **fall back** to the main server if that worker goes offline, and move back to the worker once it reconnects.
+Extra machines can join as **workers**.
+A worker takes over decoding and detection for some cameras, or runs an entire plugin (for a detector that needs hardware the main server lacks).
+Cameras and plugins assigned to a worker **fall back** to the main server while the worker is offline and move back once it reconnects.
 See [Workers](/admin/workers).

 ## Reaching it from outside

-On your local network you connect directly.
-To reach your server from anywhere, camera.ui offers several options: camera.ui Cloud, Cloudflare tunnels, a custom domain, or direct port-forwarding.
-All of them are optional and entirely your choice.
+From outside your network you can use camera.ui Cloud, a Cloudflare tunnel, a custom domain or port-forwarding.
+All are optional.
 See [Remote access](/remote/).

 [^detect]: Detection needs a detection plugin that matches your hardware (CoreML, ONNX, OpenVINO, NCNN, or an edge accelerator like Coral or Hailo).
 See [Detection & AI](/detection/).
 [^license]: An active camera.ui subscription covers recording (NVR) and the features built on it, such as playback, export, face recognition, semantic search, and AI descriptions, plus push notifications.
 Live view and real-time detection are free.